GDGKansasCity/albatross/README.md

-# albatross
+# Albatross Project

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

-## Build & development

-Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+This project is a boilerplate Progressive Web App (PWA) that utilizes Google+ & Meetup.com APIs, built using AngularJS, Angular Material, and running on a Firebase backend.

+It is themed for use by GDG Kansas City.
+Originally designed by Kyle Paul.